Aisha500/BebeMart/README.md

 # BebeMart

-**BebeMart** is a community-driven, hyper-local marketplace designed to make children's essentials affordable for every Nigerian parent.
+**BebeMart** is a community-driven, hyper-local marketplace designed to make children's essentials affordable for Nigerian parents.
 By implementing a strict price cap and a unique "Gift-It-Forward" system, BebeMart ensures that quality clothes, toys, and gear remain accessible despite economic inflation.

 ## 🔗 Live Deployment
 **View the live site here:** [https://bebe-mart.netlify.app](https://bebe-mart.netlify.app)